-SSA CORE OUTLOOK: 15 TO 19 APRIL
+SSA CORE OUTLOOK: 22 TO 26 JULY 2019

 DISCLAIMER: CORE-LINES IS PRODUCED BY DUMISANI NGWENYA AND HIGHLIGHTS DATA AND EVENTS UPCOMING IN SELECTED COUNTRIES IN THE REGION.
 IT IS INTENDED FOR INFORMATIONAL PURPOSES ONLY.
 FINAL DATES ARE DECIDED BY LOCAL AUTHORITIES.
 ALL RIGHTS RESERVED.